Reports

 Brazil’s role in the global critical and strategic minerals agenda

-The project was launched in 2024 with the aim of providing an analysis of national demand for minerals essential to the energy transition, as well as the potential supply of these minerals.
-Its goal is to assess the role Brazil can play in the critical and strategic minerals (CSM) agenda, considering the importance of CSMs for a low-carbon economy and their relevance in today’s geopolitical landscape.
+The project “Brazil’s Role in the Global Agenda for Critical and Strategic Minerals” was launched in 2024 with the aim of providing an analysis of national demand for minerals for the energy transition and the potential supply of these minerals.
+The project seeks to examine the role Brazil can play in the agenda of critical and strategic minerals (CSM), considering the importance of CSM for the low-carbon economy and their relevance in current geopolitics.

 Share

-The project was launched in 2024 with the aim of providing an analysis of national demand for minerals essential to the energy transition, as well as the potential supply of these minerals.
-Its goal is to assess the role Brazil can play in the critical and strategic minerals (CSM) agenda, considering the importance of CSMs for a low-carbon economy and their relevance in today’s geopolitical landscape.
+The project “Brazil’s Role in the Global Agenda for Critical and Strategic Minerals” was launched in 2024 with the aim of providing an analysis of national demand for minerals for the energy transition and the potential supply of these minerals.
+The project seeks to examine the role Brazil can play in the agenda of critical and strategic minerals (CSM), considering the importance of CSM for the low-carbon economy and their relevance in current geopolitics.

 MORE FROM THE PROGRAM